 - Just before serving, stir in chopped pecans.

 Gluten free: use wild rice (or a mixture of brown and wild) in place of the couscous.

 Make ahead: Couscous mixture can be prepared, without the pecans, earlier in the day.
-Stir in pecans just before serving.
+Cover and refrierate.
+Bring to room temperature and stir in pecans just before serving.